thetronjohnson/slate-ink/content/blog/format-text-in-markdown.md

 ## What is Markdown?

 Markdown is a plain text formatting syntax that you can easily convert to HTML.
 It was created by John Gruber in 2004 with the idea of making it easy to write content that can be converted to rich text formats.
 The beauty of a markdown editor lies in its simplicity: you can focus on your writing without getting bogged down in complex formatting tools.
+To learn more about the basics, check out our guide on [What is Markdown?](https://slate.ink/blog/what-is-markdown).

 ### Why Use a Markdown Editor?